-In order to be granted, hold or continue to hold a licence, an individual must be considered a fit and proper person by the EAA.
-Some circumstances, which include a licence applicant or licensee having been convicted of a criminal offence or being an undischarged bankrupt / a company is in liquidation (as the case may be), will trigger the EAA to request the relevant individuals to provide the relevant documents and information for consideration.
+In order to be granted, hold or continue to hold a licence, a licence applicant or licensee must be considered a fit and proper person by the EAA.
+Some circumstances, which include a licence applicant or licensee having been convicted of a criminal offence, or an individual being an undischarged bankrupt / a company is in liquidation (as the case may be), will trigger the EAA to request the licence applicant / licensee concerned to provide the relevant documents and information for consideration.
 The relevant procedure is as follows:

-- The EAA requests an individual to provide the relevant documents and information.
+- The EAA requests a licence applicant / licensee to provide the relevant documents and information.

-- After reviewing the documents and information, the EAA may request the individual to provide further documents and information.
+- After reviewing the documents and information, the EAA may request the licence applicant / licensee to provide further documents and information.

-- The EAA may also contact the relevant third parties (e.g. the police, the court, trustee-in-bankruptcy) to provide further information or verify the documents or information provided by the individual.
+- The EAA may also contact the relevant third parties (e.g. the police, the court, trustee-in-bankruptcy) to provide further information or verify the documents or information provided by the licence applicant / licensee.

 - The Licensing Committee of the EAA may consider the case and make a decision.

-- After a decision is made, the individual will be notified in writing of the decision within 21 days of the decision.
+- After a decision is made, the licence applicant / licensee will be notified in writing of the decision within 21 days of the decision.

-- For refusal of licence application, suspension or revocation of licence and attachment of conditions to licence, the licence applicant / licensee (as the case may be) may appeal against the EAA’s decision by filing a notice with the Secretary for Transport and Housing within 21 days of the notice of the decision.
+For refusal of licence application, suspension or revocation of licence and attachment of conditions to licence, the licence applicant / licensee (as the case may be) may appeal against the EAA’s decision by filing a notice with the Secretary for Transport and Housing within 21 days of the notice of the decision.